James Burbeary

-James Pashley Burbeary (1822 – 21 July 1866) was an English first-class cricketer and solicitor.
+James Pashley Burbeary (c.
+1822 – 21 July 1866) was an English first-class cricketer and solicitor.

 Burbeary was born in the town of Tickhill, West Riding of Yorkshire in 1822.
 He played first-class cricket for Sheffield (aka Yorkshire) between 1846–52, making five appearances.
 He scored 42 runs in his five matches, in addition to taking a single wicket.
 He was by professional a solicitor.
 In December 1844, he was appointed a master extraordinary to the Court of Chancery by the Lord Chancellor, John Copley, 1st Baron Lyndhurst.
 Burbeary died at Sheffield on 21 July 1866 from bronchitis.